bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 I wrote a thing -- a Kotlin web framework called [Kobweb](https://github.com/varabyte/kobweb).

-It is built on top of [Compose for Web](https://compose-web.ui.pages.jetbrains.team/), an official, and fairly recent, reactive web framework created by JetBrains (in close collaboration with Google, and based on their Jetpack Compose API).
+It is built on top of [Compose for Web](https://compose-web.ui.pages.jetbrains.team/), an official, and fairly recent, reactive web framework created by JetBrains (in close collaboration with Google, and based on *their* Jetpack Compose API).

 And this whole site, *including this very page you are now perusing*, is built using it.

-In this post, I'll talk at a very introductory level about what Kobweb can do, and why you might (or might not!) want to use it.
+In this post, I'll introduce some Kobweb basics, and why you might (or might not!) want to use it.

 ## Kobweb